In recent years, the use of natural supplements to support feline health has gained attention, with theanine emerging as a promising option.

 Safety Considerations when Using L-Theanine for Your Cat

-Although theanine is generally considered safe for humans and has a favourable safety profile, it's essential to consider the following safety considerations when using it for cats:
+Although theanine is generally considered safe, consider the following when using it for cats:

 Dosage

-Determining the appropriate dosage of theanine for your cat can be challenging as there is limited research specifically focused on feline dosages.
-It's crucial to consult with your veterinarian before administering theanine to your cat to determine the correct dosage based on factors such as the cat's weight, age, and overall health.
+Determining the right dosage for your cat can be challenging since research is limited.
+Consult your veterinarian before administering theanine to determine the correct dose based on weight, age, and health.

 Quality and Purity